fidelpiero82/ready-privacy/index.md

-# Privacy Policy
+# Legal infromaton (Privacy Policy and terms of service)

 Last updated: June 2026

 Ready?
-Ready! ("the App") respects your privacy.
+Ready! respects your privacy.
 This Privacy Policy explains what information we collect, how we use it, and how we protect it.

 ## Information We Collect

 When using Ready?
-Ready!, we may collect:
+Readys apps!, we may collect:

 - Email address (for authentication and account management)
 - Child profiles you create